[Shy people welcome] Photographer's communication techniques revealed [Portrait]

 Sometimes I ask, "I'd like to take a photo of you looking out the window and thinking, 'What nice weather!'"

-If it is difficult to share an image with the subject through verbal instructions, I sometimes have them look at actual portrait photos and suggest, "Let's try posing like this!"
+If it's difficult to share an image with the subject through verbal instructions, I sometimes show them actual portrait photos and"Let's try this posing too!"suggest,

 When taking a photo of someone who doesn't like having their picture taken